 Shingkhar Gewog Administration, Zhemgang Dzongkhag

-Shingkhar is one of the Gewogs of the Zhemgang Dzongkhag bordered by Sengor Gewog of Mongar Dzongkhag in the east, Bardo Gewog in the south, Nangkor Gewog in the west and Chumey and Ura Gewog of Bumthang in the North.
-The Gewog is administered from the Gewog Centre established at Shingkhar approximately about 120 km from the Dzongkhag Headquarter.
-The Gewog lies at an elevation ranging from 1000 to 4000masl which falls in an area having micro-climatic differences, characterized by south facing slopes much drier and warmer than the north facing slopes having different vegetation pattern with recess close to tributaries are moist and receives limited sunshine.
+Shingkhar Gewog is one of the eight Gewogs of the Zhemgang Dzongkhag bordered by Sengor Gewog of Mongar Dzongkhag in the east, Bardo Gewog in the south, Nangkor Gewog in the west and Chumey and Ura Gewog of Bumthang in the North.
+The Gewog is administered from the Gewog Centre established at Shingkhar village, approximately about 120 km from the Dzongkhag Headquarter.
+The Gewog lies at an elevation ranging from 1000 to 4000-masl.
+It falls in an area having micro-climatic differences, characterized by south facing slopes much drier and warmer than the north facing slopes, which has different vegetation pattern with recess close to tributaries and are moist and receives limited sunshine.
 The northern portion of the Gewog falls under the Phrumsengla National Park.
 There are seven villages which have derived their names either based on the beliefs, observation, landscape, or the times of settlement.
-The Gewog has approximately about 309km2 of area where 77% is covered by forest.
+The Gewog has approximately about 325 sq.km of area out of which 77% forest cover.

-Zangling is derived from combined word of ‘zang’ and ‘ling’ meaning ‘land of copper’.
-A hollow stone considered to be ‘nye’ ‘a sacred place’, located south of present village, gives a sound of copper drum when it is beaten.
+Zangling is derived from combined word of ‘Zang’ and ‘Ling’ meaning ‘land of copper’.
+A hollow stone considered to be ‘nye’ ‘a sacred place’, located towards the south of village,gives a sound of copper drum when it is beaten.
 The other popular sacred site located in this area is Ugyenpong (Guru’s sacred site).

 Thajong is last of the entire villages in the locality to be inhabited by the people from Nimshong and Zangling village.
 ‘Thajong’ literally means ‘last of the land or place’.